 Registered Nurse (RN) licensed in the state of Ohio

 To be a competitive applicant, your nursing experience should be acquired in a large teaching hospital or medical center.
 This program does not require a specific type of intensive care nursing experience.
-All types of intensive care nursing experience are acceptable.
+All types of intensive care nursing experiences are acceptable.

 Minimum GRE scores: